rozaliyaAleksandrova/Drink_Queue_Project/src/site/markdown/member2.md

 - **Branch `tests`**:
  Creating a bug_hunt branch:
  Create tests for both existing and new classes named according to the following naming scheme – NameOfClassTest .
  100% test coverage for all classes must be achieved.
-I achieved over 95%, but not 100%.
+I achieved 99%, but not 100%.
  Update project structure and Readme.md

 - **Branch `maven_site`**: